-The Innovation Fund invests in schools and school districts that are planning, implementing and scaling radically innovative programs that address our most significant education challenges.
-The Innovation Fund began as a \$19.4 million fund created under Georgia's Race to the Top (RT3) plan.
-The continue the Innovation Fund's work beyond RT3, Governor Deal appropriated state funding in Fiscal Years (FY) 2015, 2016, 2017 and 2018.
-Since its inception, the Innovation Fund has invested over \$33 million of state and federal funding through 178 grants to school districts, charter schools, postsecondary institutions, and nonprofit organizations.
+The Innovation Fund invests in schools and school districts that are planning, implementing, and scaling radically innovative programs that address our most significant education challenges.
+The Innovation Fund began as a \$19.4 million fund created under Georgia's Race to the Top plan (RT3).
+To continue the Innovation Fund's work beyond RT3, Governor Deal appropriated state funding in Fiscal Years (FY) 2015, 2016, 2017, 2018, and 2019.
+Since its inception, the Innovation Fund has invested over \$36 million of state and federal funding through grants to school districts, charter schools, postsecondary institutions, and nonprofit organizations to pilot innovative education programs, ranging in focus from teacher and leader induction and development to STEAM (science, technology, engineering, arts and math) applied learning, blended learning, and birth-to-age-eight language and literacy development.